 Depending on the LDX camera version, several video modes can be selected.

-- OCP Press the SETUP MENU button and enter the CAM menu.
-Use the VIDEOMODE item to choose a video mode and use SELECT to switch to the selected video mode. - CAM In the camera menu, go to the PRODUCTION SETUP > VIDEO MODE menu item and select the video mode you wish to use for your production.
+Press the SETUP MENU button and enter the CAM menu.
+Use the VIDEOMODE item to choose a video mode and use SELECT to switch to the selected video mode.

+Sensitivity mode